Guide to creating a survey

 Think carefully about your use of personal data

-This is the case if you are collecting data such as e-mail address, telephone number, IP address, cookies, CERN ID or Person ID.
+This is the case if you are collecting data such as e-mail address, telephone number, CERN ID or Person ID.

 This is also the case if your survey includes demographic questions where the response will make it possible to identify individuals by a process of deduction, especially if the group targeted by the survey is relatively small.